Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/_index.md

 ---
 title: "About Transfer CFT system users "
 linkTitle: "Manage user rights"
 weight: 180
----There are two basic types of rights needed to enable {{< TransferCFT/axwayvariablesComponentLongName  >}} flows: the rights required to perform activities, such as starting or configuring Transfer CFT, and the rights that apply to files themselves.
+--- There are two basic types of rights needed to enable {{< TransferCFT/axwayvariablesComponentLongName  >}} flows: the rights required to perform activities, such as starting or configuring Transfer CFT, and the rights that apply to files themselves.

 This topic describes the parameters used to manage: